dgarnitz/vectorflow/README.md

 ### Request & Response Payload

-All requests require an HTTP Header with `VectorFlowKey` key which is the same as your `INTERNAL_API_KEY` env var that you defined before (see above).
+All requests require an HTTP Header with `Authorization` key which is the same as your `INTERNAL_API_KEY` env var that you defined before (see above).
+You must pass your vector database api key with the HTTP Header `X-VectorDB-Key` and the embedding api key with `X-EmbeddingAPI-Key`.

+VectorFlow currently support OpenAI ADA embeddings and Pinecone, Qdrant, and Weaviate vector databases.

 To check the status of a `job`, make a `GET` request to this endpoint: `/jobs/<int:job_id>/status`.
 The response will be in the form: